Nyx-Modpacks/DemonicReclamation-Project-Art/README.md

 Art for our Jampacked 2 Project

 # Current projects
-Create concepts for new creepers
+Create concepts for new creepers/mobs

 #Team Assignment
 Blankvoid - Alooonnnnneeeeee~ (Lead artist)